Figma gets $40 million Series C to put design tools in the cloud

 With more industries and organizations recognizing design as a pillar of business, a battle is brewing among makers of design tools.
 And with a fresh $40 million in Series C funding, Figma is ready to fight.

-Cofounder and CEO Dylan Field explains that when he and cofounder Evan Wallace started the company, in 2012, IBM employed one designer for every 72 engineers.
+Co-founder and CEO Dylan Field explains that when he and co-founder Evan Wallace started the company, in 2012, IBM employed one designer for every 72 engineers.
 Today, IBM has eight engineers to every designer, and that ratio goes to 3:1 on mobile.

 This shift, which is reflected more broadly across various industries, has led more people within their organizations to want to be involved in the design process.
-Which means that tools that once ‘got the job done’ for small design teams and individual freelancers working in a silo stopped being useful.
+Which means that tools that once “got the job done” for small design teams and individual freelancers working in a silo stopped being useful.

 Field saw the need for real-time collaborative design tools, and dropped out of Brown to join the Thiel fellowship to build Figma .
 Since launch, the company has grown to 1 million sign-ups, with a total of $82.9 million raised on a $440 million post-money valuation.